roidrage/paperplanes/_posts/2009-10-19-the_shoulda_rspec_extravaganza.md

 ---
-layout: single
+layout: post
-topics: rspec shoulda testing
+tags: rspec shoulda testing
 title: The Shoulda RSpec Extravaganza
 ---
 I don't use RSpec a lot any more these days.
 I much prefer Shoulda, heck I even started using Rails integration tests again (using Shoulda of course), because sometimes the additional abstraction of Cucumber is just too much.
 Any way, there's some things I liked about RSpec, and they were not related to the features of the testing DSL itself, but more to the tool RSpec.
 It has a neat formatter that'll output the ten slowest-running tests.
 I also found the colored list of full test names to be very helpful.